DaviMeyer/portfolio/README.md

-# Portfolio Website - David Meyer
+# Portfolio Website - Davi Meyer

 This is a modern, responsive portfolio website built with Next.js 15, TypeScript, and Tailwind CSS.